adexaja/RBAC/README.md

-# RBAC For Laravel 5.3
+# RBAC For Laravel 5.3 Less Model

 Powerful package for handling roles and permissions in Laravel 5.3